filippocastelli/smooth_predict3D/README.md

 # 3D Smoothly Blended Patch-Based Prediction of Extended Volumes

+## --- DISCLAIMER: REPO IN BROKEN STATE ---
+This repo is currently in a *BROKEN* state and updates are not in short-time schedule as for now.
+If you're interested in using SP3D you can submit an issue and I'll schedule maintainance.

 # <img src="/img/sp3d.png" alt="Drawing" width = "400"></img>
 Performs 3D patch-based, prediction of extended volumes averaging over different flips and rotations of the same volume to reduce noise.